 Second, I've created a YouTube channel where I post free interview prep content.
 Check out the FAQ and some of the interview coaching videos to get a feel for how the interviews typically work and what mistakes other candidates make.
 The same videos are also available as a podcast, which you can subscribe to using your favourite podcasting app.

 Third, I've used my own experience and research to create two signature pieces of training - Amazon Interview Bootcamp (focused on competencies) and STAR Method Bootcamp (focused on STAR interview techniques).
 This all-inclusive training set leaves no stone unturned.
 You will come up with a deep understanding of all 14 Leadership Principles, quirks and peculiarities, master STAR format and loads more.
-Don't take my word for it and join our Discord to find reviews of my training and coaching.
+Don't take my word for it and join our Membership platform to find reviews of my training and coaching.

 Fourth, you can book time with me for a 1:1 coaching session.
 My YouTube channel should give you a flavour of how these sessions run.
 You can expect to walk out with meaty feedback outlining where you need to improve — all personalised to you and your level of preparation.